spicata/spicata99/edsGithub.md

 - the legend of edward and his github
 ---

-edward has made three websites so far.
+edward has made three websites so far. here's my documentation on all of them:

+## obsidian vault+